GUIDELINES FOR AUTHORS

 Greenberg P, Cox C, Le Beau MM, Fenaux P, Morel P, Sanz G, et al. International scoring system for evaluating prognosis in myelodysplastic syndromes.
 Blood.
 1997; 89(4): 2079-91.

 National Bioethics Advisory Commission (NBAC).
 2001.
 Ethical and Policy Issues in International Research: Clinical Trials in Developing Countries.
 Bethesada, MD. http://www.georgetown.edu/research/nrcbl/nbac/clinical/Vol1.pdf [Acces date: January 12, 2008].

 Tables should use Times New Roman, each on a separate page; vertical and horizontal rules (lines) should not be used within the body of tables.
 Use arabic numerals to identify tables, and limit table heading to no more than 15 words.
 Footnotes in tables should be lettered (lower case a, b, c) except for statistical notes, which should be noted with an asterisk (*, **, ***).
 All abbreviations used in a table must be expanded in a legend under the table.

 Figures should be submitted in a form suitable for reproduction.
 Typewritten (or dot matrix) figures are not acceptable.
 Typeface should be nonserif (e.g., Arial).
 Use only black on white background, with bold patterns rather than variations of gray shading.
 A list of all figure titles should be typed on one page and placed after the references.

 Letters to the Editor are considered for publication.Article Processing Charges, Publication Charges

-The article processing charges (APCs) for Journal of Behavioral Health are USD 2000.
+The article processing charges (APCs) for the Journal of Behavioral Health and Psychology are USD 2000.